antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Smart building / multi-room A32 mesh** — One A32 per room or zone, each with a TTDB describing its domain (HVAC state, occupancy patterns, scheduled events, anomaly history).
 TTN connects the mesh; each A32 reasons locally and logs to its TTDB; the mega synthesizes across the full building.
 Umwelt: the building's operational model (energy efficiency bias vs. comfort bias produces different TTDB files, different behaviors).
 This is the cognitive glue record (@LAT0LON-20) in hardware: the bioelectric field binding cells into a collective; the mesh binding sensors into a building that can navigate its own operational morphospace.

 **Personal knowledge management ("second brain")** — Notes, projects, people, ideas, and decisions as TTDB records.
 Globe: personally meaningful coordinate mapping (e.g., lat = how much this demands of me; lon = how connected it is to other things).
 Cursor = current focus.
 TBEW `sal` tracks what actually gets consulted vs. what gets filed and forgotten.
 High EPS = the notes you keep returning to but have never resolved.
 The mega can serve as the librarian: `@MEGA FIND unresolved` returns the highest-EPS records across the personal TTDB.
 Note the recursion: the mega uses this same EPS-guidance mechanism on its own six-TTDB corpus during [default network](lat0lon30) traversal.
-The librarian that surfaces your unresolved records is itself governed by the same rule — a substrate-independence claim about the EPS signal ([EPS as Arc Position](lat5lon-25)).
+The librarian that surfaces your unresolved records is itself governed by the same rule — a substrate-independence claim about the EPS signal ([EPS as Arc Position](lat5lon-25)). **Concrete realization**: [SAGE — Personal Agent Companion](?ttdb=companion.md) implements this application as a single-file TTDB template.
+The companion's globe maps lat = stability (N = permanent/foundational, S = ephemeral) and lon = sphere (W = inner/self, E = outer/relational).
+The default network runs at session start, producing EPS-ordered and stochastic traversal over the user's personal records.
+This is the first application in this list that has shipped — a working proof of the second-brain pattern using the full TTDB stack.

 ### EPS Note